Selections from the Fall 2010 issue of Inkwell

 Valentina slings the jeans over her shoulder and puts aside other objects: a purse, a silver tube of lipstick, plastic hair clips.

 Marcela takes a seat on the couch.
-“They won’t fit you either,” she says.
+“They won’t fit you either,” she says.“Our mother was tiny.”

 “I’ll show you tiny,” Valentina says.
 She strips down to her cotton underwear and tube socks, then pulls on their mother’s jeans with visible effort.
 She has to leave the top button undone.
 “You see?
 Perfect fit!”